rubixchain/learn/docs/developer-guides/smart-contracts/write-deploy.md

 ```

 ## 7. Immutable Execution
 Once deployed, the logic of a smart contract, represented by its WebAssembly bytecode, is immutable.
 This means it cannot be changed.
-If you need to update the contract’s logic, a new version of the contract needs to be deployed.
+If you need to update the contract's logic, a new version of the contract needs to be deployed.